 The 2017 TTC index, which covered 136 countries and their economies for its report, measures their competitiveness on three key areas which are, regulatory framework; business environment and infrastructure; and human, cultural, and natural resources.
 These 3 key sub-indexes collectively measure competitiveness of each country on 14 key parameters.
 These are, policy rules and regulations; air transport infrastructure; ground transport infrastructure; tourism infrastructure; price competitiveness in the T&T industry; ICT infrastructure; prioritization of travel and tourism; human resources; safety and security; health and hygiene; environmental sustainability; affinity for travel and tourism; natural resources; and cultural resources.

-The other important observation about the travel and tourism sector which we want to highlight is that the consumers of this sector are global and act accordingly when it comes to perception and consumption of tourism and related services as a whole.
+The other important observation about the travel and tourism sector which we want to highlight is that the tourists, who are the consumers of this sector, are global and act accordingly when it comes to perception and consumption of tourism and related services as a whole.
 This observation or characteristic of this industry is what further strengthens its influence over the above discussed range of industries.

-Let us now look at this second reason.
-For that let us first answer why a tourism consumer is truly global.
+Let us first answer why a tourism consumer is truly global.
 Because he or she is a traveler, meaning, they travel to various places for business and leisure.
 What does this imply?
 This has a critical implication, among other things, affecting from both demand and supply sides.
 Looking from the demand side this implies that travelers (the consumers) have consumed almost the same set or bundle of services at various destinations and event venues globally, and so at the point of consuming these services, presently or in future, they would compare these at a global level.
 This demand side implication will prompt the country or region looking to attract tourists to induce quality and global standards in the infrastructure and tourism services they are providing.

 The supply side of the same implication is that these services are available at various countries and places (which are event venues and destinations) and they can choose it from anywhere.
 So, the traveler evaluates and compares the infrastructure and services related to tourism, at any given point of time, at a global level.
 This prompts service providers to be more competitive and add more value to their services and bring innovation and ideas.